 e-Fuels are produced using renewable energy sources such as wind, solar, or hydropower to convert air and water into fuel.
 First, electricity from renewable energy is used to split the molecule of water into oxygen and hydrogen through a process called electrolysis.
-Then, the hydrogen is combined with recycled carbon dioxide in a process of synthesis.
+Then, the hydrogen is combined with captured carbon dioxide in a process of synthesis.
 This creates e-Methanol, a type of e-Fuel that can be used in methanol engines in ships or be converted into e-Gasoline for cars or e-SAF (Sustainable Aviation Fuel) for airplanes.

 e-Fuels are chemically equivalent to the conventional fuels we use today.
 This means that they are fully compatible with existing engines and infrastructure, including pipelines that are used to transport liquid fuels.

-HIF Global is already producing e-Fuels at its demonstration facility HIF Haru Oni, in Chile.
+HIF Global is already producing e-Fuels at its facility HIF Haru Oni, in Chile.
 The timeline for mass production depends on scaling up infrastructure, securing investments, and ensuring access to abundant renewable energy sources.
-Current projections estimate that mass production of e-Fuels will begin by 2029.
+Current projections estimate that mass production of e-Fuels will begin by 2030.
 As production ramps up, costs are expected to decrease, making e-Fuels a more accessible and widespread solution for decarbonizing transportation and industries worldwide.

 e-Fuels are competitive with traditional fuels in markets that have carbon pricing structures.
 Large-scale e-Fuel production facilities – located in areas with the world’s best renewable energy resources – can produce e-Fuels at competitive prices.
 Increased production capacity and increased equipment efficiency as e-Fuels are produced at scale are expected to reduce costs even further.